 Note: You will be required to travel between campuses to complete this degree.

-The structure of the course provides scope for electives, sub-majors or majors in further studies, including: Mobile Computing and Application Development, Entertainment Computing, Astroinformatics, Health Informatics, Social Media Analytics, Networking, Health Information Management, Mathematics, Statistics, Systems Security and IT Support.
+Other electives include Mobile Computing and Application Development, Entertainment Computing, Astroinformatics, Health Informatics, Social Media Analytics, Health Information Management, Mathematics, Statistics, Systems Security and IT Support.

-Students who successfully complete the Diploma in Information and Communications Technology are guaranteed entry into the second year of the Bachelor of Information and Communications Technology (ICT) at Western Sydney University.
+When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Information & Communications Technology (ICT) at Western Sydney University.

 Our course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.